Aston Villa F.C.: Records and statistics

 The 2024–25 campaign is Aston Villa's 111th season in the top tier of English football.
 The only club to have spent longer in the top flight are Everton, with 122 seasons, making Aston Villa versus Everton the most-played fixture in English top-flight football.
 Aston Villa was relegated from the top tier of English football in 2016, having played in every Premier League season since its establishment in 1992–93, but was promoted back in 2018–19.
 They are ninth in the All-time Premier League table, and have the fifth-highest total of major honours (20) won by an English club.

 Aston Villa currently holds the record number of league goals scored by any team in the English top flight; 128 goals were scored in the 1930–31 season, one more than Arsenal who won the league that season for the first time, with Villa runners-up.
 Villa forward Archie Hunter became the first player to score in every round of the FA Cup in Villa's victorious 1887 campaign.
 Villa's longest unbeaten home run in the FA Cup spanned 13 years and 19 games, from 1888 to 1901.
 Aston Villa are one of six English teams to have won the European Cup.
 They did so on 26 May 1982 in Rotterdam, beating Bayern Munich 1–0 thanks to Peter Withe's goal.
+After victory in the UEFA Europa League in 2026, Aston Villa became one of just four English teams to have won both the European Cup and the Europa League.

 As of 2024, Aston Villa are only surpassed by Tottenham Hotspur (79), for providing the most England internationals with 77 Villa players debuting for England since 1882.

 Honours

 Aston Villa have won both European and domestic league honours.
-The club's last English honour was in 1996 when they won the League Cup, and most recently they won the 2001 UEFA Intertoto Cup.
+The club's last English honour was in 1996 when they won the League Cup, and most recently they won the 2025–26 UEFA Europa League.